To create an app either from scratch or a pre-existing template, as well as to further customize your app, install ArcGIS AppStudio.

 Once the installation is complete, a desktop shortcut called AppStudio Player is created.
-The installation location for all Player files on the desktop is the same as for AppStudio.
+The installation location for all AppStudio Player files on the desktop is the same as for AppStudio.

 Unattended uninstall and install

-When you install AppStudio or AppStudio Player on Windows, Mac, or Ubuntu, you're also provided with script files to help perform future unattended uninstalls or installs.
+When you install AppStudio or AppStudio Player on Windows, macOS, or Ubuntu, you're also provided with script files to help perform future unattended uninstalls or installs.
 To prepare for these actions, follow these steps after first installing the app, using AppStudio as an example:

 - Browse to the location where the app was installed, which, by default, is ~Users\UserName\Applications\ArcGIS\AppStudio.

 - Copy the following files to another location on your computer, for example \InstallScripts: